The first ever London Stock Exchange-listed law firm, Brum-HQ'd Gateley continues to boost its practice offering and ever-increasing trainee intake.

 How to get a Gateley training contract

-Training contract deadline: 31 May 2017
+Training contract deadline: TBD

 Application and assessments

-A 2:1 degree and BBB at A level are the firm's starting criteria for recruitment.
+A 2:1 degree and ABB at A level are the firm's starting criteria for recruitment.
 Relevant work experience is also desirable.
 According to our sources, networking and business development are “a huge part of the job.”
 As such, candidates need a decent level of commercial awareness and familiarity with how the firm runs from a business point of view.

 Finally, an eagerness to get stuck in – to legal work or CSR initiatives alike – is necessary.
 Check out Gateley's Talking Trainees blog for more advice on how to stand out.